 As discussed above, there is a huge cost associated with using a full-service brokerage, be it through a commission-based financial advisor or a fee-based financial advisor.
-On top of this, the financial advisors servicing your account likely have zero knowledge about investing in bonds.
-Investors are, in many cases, paying a lot of money for someone who is not “BondSavvy.”
+On top of this, the financial advisors servicing your account likely have zero bond investing knowledge.
+Investors are, in many cases, paying a lot of money for someone who is not “Bondsavvy.”

 I believe the current financial advice model is flawed and in need of a major overhaul.
-Today, investors collectively spend billions on financial advisors; however, advisors typically lack any expertise investing in bonds.
+Today, investors collectively spend billions on financial advisors; however, advisors typically lack bond investing expertise.
 Investors need to ask themselves what they are getting in return for the fees they are paying, and it needs to be more than an invitation to a Member-Guest golf tournament at a prestigious country club.

 We are best in class for the following reasons:

-- 100% focus on individual corporate bonds: I founded BondSavvy because corporate bonds are a $9 trillion market that more investors need to understand and incorporate into their portfolios.
-Individual corporate bonds is where we devote all of our time and how we identify investments that have outperformed the market.
+- 100% focus on individual corporate bonds: I founded Bondsavvy because corporate bonds offer individual investors income, relative safety vs. stocks, and opportunities for capital appreciation.
+Individual corporate bonds is where we devote all of our time and how we identify investments that have strong corporate bond returns.
 Traditional financial advisors spend their time gathering assets and managing their accounts.
-Our 100% focus on individual corporate bonds provides a significant advantage over financial advisors for those looking to invest in corporate bonds.
+Our 100% focus on individual corporate bonds provides a significant advantage over financial advisors.

-- Historical returns 36x our subscription fee: As shown above, financial advisor commissions eat into a significant portion of an investor’s return, especially if it is a fee-based financial advisor, which extracted over one-third of an investor’s interest income in the above example.
+- Higher potential returns: As shown above, financial advisor commissions eat into a significant portion of an investor’s return, especially if it is a fee-based financial advisor, which extracted over one-third of an investor’s interest income in the above example.
 You earned the money you are investing.
-BondSavvy empowers investors to grow their money at a faster rate and with significantly lower fees than traditional financial advisors.
+Bondsavvy empowers investors to grow their money at a faster rate and with significantly lower fees than traditional financial advisors.